 Better yet, you can use this technique to overwrite limiting beliefs with powerful regenerative beliefs.

 Capping the Downside of Emotions"Emotion is the chemical residue of experience".
 Click To Tweet

 This is one of those knowledge bombs that’s stuck with me.
 It succinctly summarizes why emotions dramatically influence health.
 Emotions are the bridge between experience and memory.

 In fact, think back through any vivid memory and you’ll discover a powerful emotional pairing.
 That’s how memory works (use it to your advantage when studying or learning).

-We can go one level deeper.
+We can go a level deeper.

 Joe talks a lot about the harms of negative emotions on health.
 I would have liked to see him recognize their constructive use.
 Like a warning light in a car, recognizing the source of negative emotions brings awareness to an underlying issue.
-Negative emotions are meant to be felt, recognized, and acknowledged, and healed.
+Negative emotions are meant to be felt, recognized, acknowledged, and only then, healed.